TheoBrigitte/kimsufi-notifier/README.md

 ### Using pre-built binaries

-Download the latest release from the [Github releases page](https://github.com/TheoBrigitte/kimsufi-notifier/releases/latest).
+Download the latest release from the [GitHub releases page](https://github.com/TheoBrigitte/kimsufi-notifier/releases/latest).

 ### Using Go